 Graphic Design Skills for the Resume

-The skills that a Graphic Designer should focus on would be proficiencies, like the use of certain software and tools as well as communication skills.
+The skills that a Graphic Designer should focus on would be proficiencies, like the use of certain software and tools and communication skills.
 Communication skills for anyone in the graphic design position are going to be highly desired.
-This is because communication skills help you decipher the business objectives before you start to produce any art or graphic work.
+This is because communication skills help you decipher the business objectives before producing any art or graphic work.

 Other skills that you should list would be hard skills and proficiencies, which would be some of the following:

 - Adobe Suite (Illustrator, Photoshop, InDesign, and more)

 - Microsoft (Microsoft PowerPoint, Microsoft Word, Microsoft Excel)

 - Moqups or Invision App